moviuro/iocage/README.md

 interfaces and the implementation of functionality, this fork makes new features easier to introduce.

 Users should be aware that this repository may at times be broken.
+This is a development tree that potentially introduces breaking changes, and the code in this tree should not be considered release quality or suitable for production use at this time.
 Testing and bug reports are very welcome.
 The documentation is unfortunately difficult to maintain.
-Currently the `iocage help` documentation is the most accurate.
+Currently the `iocage help` documentation is the most accurate and up-to-date reference for using the latest changes.

 The jail formats of this fork and upstream iocage are basically compatible, but the command line interfaces are diverging.
 The goals of enhancing our jail format and command line interface mean that upstream compatibility takes a lower priority.

-- **IRC**: For general iocage discussion and brainstorming on experimental feature ideas for iocage, feel free to join [Freenode #freqlabs](https://www.irccloud.com/invite?hostname=irc.freenode.net&channel=%23freqlabs).
+- **IRC**: For general discussion and brainstorming on experimental feature ideas, feel free to join [Freenode #freqlabs](https://www.irccloud.com/invite?hostname=irc.freenode.net&channel=%23freqlabs).

 **CURRENT GOALS**
 - Enhance iocage with more zfs-like functionality, syntax